HINDMO/Scheduled_ETL_pipeline_Covid19_Data/README.md

 # Scheduled_ETL_pipeline_Covid19_Data

-In this project, I designed and implemented a scheduled data pipeline to automate the extraction, transformation, and loading (ETL) of data from an external API into Google Drive.
-The primary objectives of the project were to ensure data reliability, cleanliness, and accessibility for further analysis and reporting.
+In this project, I designed and implemented a scheduled data pipeline to automate the extraction, transformation, and loading (ETL) of data from an external API into Google Drive, and I produced various analytical dashboards using Tableau.
+Also i created a Gradient Boosting model to add predictions on top of the analysis.
+The model will be deployed using Flask and will be available to users via API.

 Key Technologies and Tools Used:
 - Apache Airflow: I leveraged Apache Airflow, an open-source orchestration tool, to create a flexible and scalable workflow for managing the data pipeline.
 Airflow allowed for task scheduling, error handling, and easy monitoring of data transfer processes.